OnlyFiles

 When to use this

-- Turn a PDF report into an editable slide deck for a meeting
+• Turn a PDF report into a slide deck for a meeting without rebuilding each page

 Frequently asked questions